User-Generated Content (UGC) in Social Media Marketing

 The audience has shifted, and budgets are following.
 If your marketing strategy doesn’t include user-generated content, you’re missing out on one of the most active and influential spaces in digital media right now.

-Common Types of UGC
+Common Types of User-Generated Content

 User-generated content can take many forms, depending on the platform and the creator.
 Here are a few you’ll likely come across: